Back to Blog

 Corporate/owner: Sets response guidelines and brand voice.
 Reviews aggregate data monthly.
 Makes strategic decisions based on sentiment trends (staffing changes, menu changes, operational adjustments).

 This hierarchy only works when everyone can see the data.
 If the regional manager has to log into four platforms for each of their eight locations to check response quality, they won't do it.
-Centralized dashboards with role-based access make this manageable.
+A shared dashboard with role-based access is what makes the delegation stick.

 Step 5: Benchmark Locations Against Each Other